MrBanhBao/dl4tm-project/README.md

 # dl4tm-project

 This is a project by Lucas Böhme and Hao Nguyen.
+This project aims to teach a machine generating german rap lyrics.

 inside the exploration directory you will see several notebook.
 * Notebooks whith model building and training scrips